le0booba/Superior_Tab_Mute/README.md

 ## 🚀 Installation

 1.  **Download the Extension**
-   - Visit the [LATEST RELEASE](https://github.com/le0booba/Superior_Tab_Mute/releases/latest) on GitHub and download the extension folder.
+    -   Visit the [LATEST RELEASE](https://github.com/le0booba/Superior_Tab_Mute/releases/latest) on GitHub and download the `Superior_Tab_Mute.zip` file.
+    -   Unzip the downloaded file.

 2.  **Load in Chrome**
     -   Open Chrome and navigate to `chrome://extensions/`.
     -   Enable **Developer mode** (top-right toggle).
-   - Click **Load unpacked** and select the downloaded extension folder.
+    -   Click **Load unpacked** and select the unzipped extension folder.

 3.  **Start Using**
     -   Click the extension icon in Chrome’s toolbar to access the popup and configure settings.

 ---

 ## 🌟 Features

 ### 🎯 Smart Muting Modes

 -   **Active Tab Mode**: Only the currently active tab plays audio, perfect for focused browsing or work.
-- **First Sound Mode**: Prioritizes the first tab that plays audio, ideal for music or podcasts.
+-   **First Sound Mode**: Prioritizes the first tab that plays audio, ideal for listening to music or podcasts in the background.
 -   **Whitelist Mode**: Manually select a single tab to play audio, offering precise control for complex workflows.

 ### ⚡ Instant Controls

 -   **Master Toggle**: Enable or disable the extension with a single click or shortcut (`Alt+Shift+S`).
 -   **Global Mute**: Silence all tabs instantly (`Alt+Shift+M`).
 -   **Set Sound Source**: Designate the current tab as the audio source in First Sound Mode (`Alt+Shift+E`).
-- **Show All Tabs**: View and select from all tabs, not just audible ones, in First Sound and Whitelist modes.
+-   **Show All Tabs**: View and select from all available tabs, not just audible ones, in First Sound and Whitelist modes.

 <details>
 <summary>🔧 Customize Behavior</summary>

-- Toggle the extension on/off or mute all tabs using the switches or shortcuts.
+-   Toggle the extension on/off or mute all tabs using the switches in the popup or their dedicated shortcuts.
-- In First Sound Mode, click “Refresh Source” to set the current tab as the audio source.
+-   In "First Sound Mode," click the **🎵 Current Tab 🠆 SOURCE** button to instantly set the currently active tab as the new audio source.
 -   Configure keyboard shortcuts at `chrome://extensions/shortcuts`:
     -   `Alt+Shift+S`: Toggle extension on/off.
     -   `Alt+Shift+M`: Mute/unmute all tabs.
-  - `Alt+Shift+E`: Set current tab as sound source (First Sound Mode).
+    -   `Alt+Shift+E`: Set current tab as sound source (in First Sound Mode).

 </details>

 <details>
 <summary>🎨 User-Friendly Interface</summary>

-- **Dynamic Status Icons**: The extension icon reflects the current state (active, muted, or disabled).
+-   **Dynamic Status Icons**: The extension icon changes to reflect the current state (active, muted, or disabled).
-- **Real-Time Tab List**: Displays tabs with audio or all tabs, with favicon and title previews.
+-   **Real-Time Tab List**: Displays tabs with audio or all tabs, complete with favicons and full title previews on hover.
-- **Bilingual Support**: Switch between English and Russian via the popup’s language buttons.
+-   **Bilingual Support**: Instantly switch between English and Russian via the popup’s language buttons.
-- **Dark Theme**: A modern, eye-friendly design for prolonged use.
+-   **Modern Dark Theme**: A sleek, eye-friendly design suitable for any environment.

 </details>

 <details>
 <summary>🔍 Advanced Functionality</summary>

-- **Persistent Settings**: Preferences sync across devices using Chrome’s storage API.
+-   **Persistent & Synced Settings**: Core preferences sync across devices using your Chrome account.
-- **Safe Handling**: Ignores Chrome system pages (`chrome://`) to prevent conflicts.
+-   **Safe Handling**: Automatically ignores Chrome system pages (`chrome://`) and other extensions to prevent conflicts.
-- **Error Recovery**: Automatically handles closed tabs and updates settings dynamically.
+-   **Error Recovery**: Intelligently handles closed tabs by clearing their status and automatically updating muting rules.

 </details>